simo-pagliu/Magistrale/Project Managment/Notes.md

 Each work package (WP) in the project represents a self-contained unit of work with clearly defined deliverables, responsible parties, resource allocations, and dependencies.
 The WP structure was derived from the WBS and refined to ensure completeness and traceability in both scheduling and cost estimation.

 The purpose of this section is to present a standardized overview of selected work packages that cover the major functional and temporal segments of the project.
-This level of granularity ensures clarity in execution, aids progress tracking, and allows efficient allocation of both human and material resources.
+This degree of detail ensures clarity in execution, aids progress tracking, and allows efficient allocation of both human and material resources.

-The following template has been adopted for each WP description:
+The following template has been adopted for the WP description:
-WP Name: [Insert Work Package Title]
+WP Name: [Insert Work Package Title AND CODE]

     Description:
     [Brief explanation of the objective and scope of the WP]